 Our New Zealand White Sox (Women's team) are the 4th most successful nation at World Championships winning one gold (Taiwan, 1982), one silver and two bronze since the competition was initiated in 1965.
 The White Sox finished 13th at the 2018 World Championships in Japan.

-The New Zealand Junior White Sox (Under 19's) have made significant strides over the last several years, and currently ranked 16th in the world.
-The next Junior World Championship is in California, USA - July, 2019.
+The New Zealand Junior White Sox (Under 18's) have made significant strides over the last several years, and currently ranked 9th in the world.
+The next Junior World Championship will change from U19 to U18 and will be in Lima, Peru - 2020.

 Ellie Cooper (left) - Junior White Sox player and current White Sox Captain, studies at Florida State University.
 Katrina Nukunuku (right) - Junior White Sox player and current White Sox member.